 It had been a long day and Father Ignatius had travelled to the city and driven back all on the same day; something which he hated to do, especially when he had to navigate his way through heavy city traffic.

-He was a little tired so he settled down in his armchair next to the fireplace and put on his favorite classical record.
+He was a little tired so he settled down in his armchair next to the fireplace and put on his favourite classical record.

 A few minutes later Mrs Davenport, the housekeeper, came in and interrupted the orchestra in mid-flow.
 She was carrying a large tray with tea and biscuits.

-“I’ve made you a lovely pot of tea Father,” she said, “and you favorite ginger biscuits.”
+“I’ve made you a lovely pot of tea Father,” she said, “and you favourite ginger biscuits.”

 “Ginger biscuits?” he replied turning the volume down on the record player, “but it’s not Friday …”

 “I know Father … but I thought you deserved a treat today.
 What with your long journey and what’s been happening at the Convent?”

 The priest raised his eyebrows, “I don’t understand …” he said.

 “Oh … no one has told you … have they?” she continued as she poured two cups of tea and sat down, “Sister Martha rang me earlier on and gave me the news …

 “Well earlier this afternoon … at about four o’clock it was … I’m sure that’s what she said … anyway, earlier this afternoon they found a baby on the doorstep of the Convent.”